rathod-tirth/SQL/Readme.md

          DROP class;
          ```

-   3. `drop` : It is used to delete both the structure and record stored in the table.
+   3. **DROP :** It is used to delete both the structure and record stored in the table.

       ```SQL
       DROP DATABASE database_name;